Azure-Samples/msal-managed-identity/src/go/samples/AppService/overview.md

 Click into the secret you want to use
 Click ont the version you would like to use
 Copy the part after the key vault URI and use that as your secret name

-## Publish your function

-[Deploy your function](https://learn.microsoft.com/en-gb/azure/azure-functions/create-first-function-vs-code-other?tabs=go%2Cmacos) using an IDE of your choice, for example Visual Studio Code

 ## After you deploy the sample to Azure